Ikrame97/printf/README.md

 hello we are in printf project from alx
-Write a function that produces ui.
+Write a function that pr ui.